 Psilocybe subcaerulipes

-Causes anxiety, panic and altered states of consciousness.
+Can cause anxiety, panic as well as altered states of consciousness.
 Native to Japan.

 Hi!
 Do you know the Japanese name for candycap lactarius mushrooms? (ex: L. helvius, L. camphoratus, L. fragilis, or L. rubidus). thanks!